-Byte Program Command Sequence
+Word/Byte Program Command Sequence

+The system may program the device by word or byte, depending on the state of the BYTE pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verify the programmed cell margin.
-The Command Definitions table shows the address and data requirements for the byte program command sequence.

-When the Embedded Program algorithm is complete, the device then returns to reading array data and addresses are no longer latched.
-The system can determine the status of the program operation by using I/O7 or I/O6.
-See "Write Operation Status" for information on these status bits.
+Table 5 shows the address and data requirements for the byte program command sequence.
+When the Embedded Program algorithm is complete, the device then returns to reading array data and addresses are longer latched.
+The system can determine the status of the program operation by using I/O7, I/O6, or RY/BY.
+See "White Operation Status" for information on these status bits.